quangtrung108/dsti_python_project/README.md

 # DSTI - Python project group
+# 📖 Introduction

-# This project focuses on cybersecurity data analysis, specifically preparing a network attack log for machine learning applications.
+This project focuses on cybersecurity data analysis, specifically preparing a network attack log for machine learning applications.
 The goal is to analyze network traffic, identify attack patterns, and develop models to detect anomalies or malicious activity.

 📊 Exploratory Data Analysis (EDA): Cleaning and analyzing network logs.